 B2B SaaS companies have multiple sources of CX data—learning management systems, support cases, CRM, customer success platforms, marketing automation tools, content management systems, and online communities.

-We can use these data sets to infer the customer experience by proxy, so we don’t have to rely solely on surveying customers for measuring CX performance.
+We can use these to infer the customer experience by proxy, so we don’t have to rely solely on surveying [eople for measuring customer experience performance.

-For example, with data from our case management system (Zendesk, Service Cloud, etc) we can easily measure whether or not we are meeting customer service level agreements (SLAs).
-Knowing whether we are meeting our service delivery standards is one data point of many that we can use to understand our CX performance.
+For example, using information from our case management system (Zendesk, Service Cloud, etc) we can easily measure whether or not we are meeting customer service level agreements (SLAs).
+Knowing whether we are meeting our service delivery standards is one point of many that we can use to understand our CX performance.

 We can track internal processes related to onboarding, support, product and customer success that addresses all of these areas.